Blackjack Basic Strategy

 - Whether they have the option to split and/or double.

-The rules are particularly important, because even small changes in the rules being used can noticeably change proper basic strategy.
+The rules are particularly important because even small changes in the rules being used can noticeably change proper basic strategy.
 For instance, the right plays against a dealer that must stand on all 17s are not the right plays against a dealer who hits on soft 17.
-The number of decks, the ability to surrender (as well as when surrendering is offered) and other factors can also effect basic strategy.
+The number of decks, the ability to surrender (as well as when surrendering is offered) and other factors can also affect basic strategy.

 With this in mind, it is very hard to suggest a single basic strategy that will work in any situation, especially in the scope of this article.
 Not only is basic strategy rather complex, but there are also countless versions of the rules which affect what basic strategy you should choose.
 Full basic strategy charts are available at my casinos (which don’t mind you playing basic strategy, since the casino will still hold a small edge), as well as in many great blackjack books and on some gambling websites.